amilsted/evoMPS/README.rst

 It can be used to efficiently find ground states and simulate dynamics.

-The evoMPS implementation assumes a nearest-neighbour Hamiltonian one of the following situations:
+The evoMPS implementation assumes a nearest-neighbour Hamiltonian and one of the following situations:

 * states on a finite chain with open boundary conditions